smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 If you completed the full [steps to set up your environment](#set-up-your-environment), you can run a soak test using the following steps:

 1. Create a file called `example.toml` and paste the example TOML file above.
-1. Edit the file to add your `private_keys` under the `networks.evm.base` config.
+1. Edit the file to add your `evm_keys` under the `networks.evm.base` config.
 1. Modify the `ws_urls` under `networks.evm.overrides.goerli` with your specified RPC endpoint URL.
 Optionally, you can create additional overrides for different networks`.
-1. Start running a soak test `bif integration soak ./example.toml`.
+1. Start running a soak test `bif integration test ./example.toml`.
 1. The interactive menu opens.
-Select evm, your desired network overrides, the Chainlink node version, and your test length settings.
+Select your desired test suite, test, network setting and override, test setting and override, and cluster to run on.
+For example, `OCR`, `EVMSoak`, `evm`, `goerli`, `v1-7-0` `shorter-test`, and `new cluster`
 1. While your test is running, view your local Grafana instance at `localhost:3000` to see test metrics.
-1. Check node logs: `bif integration logs NAMESPACE [--level LOG_LEVEL]`
+1. Check node logs: `bif integration logs [--level LOG_LEVEL]`

 If the test is successful, you will see output similar to the following example: